NCAS-CMS/cms-website/_unified-model/ozone-redistribution.md

 * `postproc`: The monthly `p4` files are then gathered into an annual `po` file for use by the OR code.

 * `retrieve_ozone`: This runs at the start of the year before the model and checks that input data required for the OR code are available.
-The scheme requires data from the previous 1 or 2 years of the simulation.
-This may be from this run or archived data.
+The scheme requires data from the previous 1 or 2 years of the simulation, which may be from archived data.
 Source data is symlinked into a directory: `share/data/ozone_redistribution`.
-If no archived data is available the OR scheme will not be run for the first year.
+If no data is available, the OR scheme will not be run for the first year.

-* `redistribute_ozone`: Runs the actual redistribution code, creating a new ozone ancillary file for use in the next year of the simulation in: `share/data/etc/ozone`
+* `redistribute_ozone`: Runs the redistribution code, creating a new ozone ancillary file for use in the next year of the simulation in: `share/data/etc/ozone`

 * `rose_arch_zone`: Archives the newly created ancillary file and clears out the `share/data/ozone_redistribution` directory.